 Bloomberg Businessweek reports that 73% of companies are aware of the importance of supply chain tools when it comes to meeting their company goals, but many still fall short.

-As Digitalist Mag so eloquently puts it:
+As Digitalist Mag puts it:

 Traditional supply chain tools cannot keep pace with the digital modern commercial landscape.
 And they certainly can’t keep you competitive.